The Battle of the River Plate (film): Ships used

 Two of the original ships, HMNZS Achilles and HMS Cumberland were available for filming 15 years after the events depicted.
-Cumberland was a disarmed trial ship without her 8-inch gun turrets at this time and was refitted with lattice masts, but is recognizable as the last of the three-funneled heavy cruisers to remain in service.
+Cumberland was a disarmed trial ship without her 8-inch gun turrets at this time and was refitted with lattice masts, but is recognizable as the last of the three-funnelled heavy cruisers to remain in service.
 (In the final scenes, Jamaica represented Cumberland as one of the British trio waiting off Montevideo).
 This use of real warships was in line with an Admiralty policy of co-operation with film-makers, which saw the corvettes HMS Coreopsis and reactivated in 1952 for the film version of The Cruel Sea; the cruiser and the minelayer used in the 1953 film Sailor of the King, and the destroyer and frigate used in the 1955 film Yangtse Incident: The Story of H.M.S.
 Amethyst.

 Achilles had been sold to the newly formed Indian Navy in 1948, becoming INS Delhi.
 The flagship HMS Ajax was her sister ship, and would have looked identical to Achilles, while the original HMS Exeter was a two-funnelled half-sister of Cumberland.
 HMS Sheffield and HMS Jamaica, which played Ajax and Exeter, had higher superstructures and more guns, which were mounted in triple turrets.
 Though different from the ships they represented, both these light cruisers had played a major part in the wartime campaign against the large German surface raiders which began at the Battle of the River Plate, including in 1941, in 1942, in 1943, and in 1944.